manybence/sensor_network/README.md

-Repository for the course 02223: Model Based Systems Engineering
+Repository for the project:
+Model Based Systems Engineering - Simulation of CO2 sensor networks

+The project is built of 2 main parts:
-Simulation of co2 generation inside a 3d city environment and implementation of a sensor system that effectively (accuracy + low cost) measures the the co2 levels.
+Simulation of pollution dynamics in a realistic city environment (based on Copenhagen data).
+Simulation of differently implementated CO2 sensor networks that are aiming for effectively (accuracy + low cost) measuring the pollution level.

+The goal of the project is to find the best implementation strategy that fits the customer's needs.

 How to run:
 1. Clone the repository